-(a) When an offender submits a request to transfer to a receiving state or a subsequent receiving state, or to return to a sending state, the victim notification authority in the sending state shall, at the time of notification to the victim as required in Rule 3.108 (a), inform victims of the offender of their right to be heard and comment.
+(a) When an offender submits a request to transfer to a receiving state or a subsequent receiving state, or to return to a sending state, the victim notification authority in the sending state shall inform victims of the offender of their right to be heard and comment.
 Victims of the offender have the right to be heard regarding their concerns relating to the transfer request for their safety and family members’ safety.
-Victims have the right to contact the sending state’s interstate compact office at any time by telephone, telefax, or conventional or electronic mail regarding their concerns relating to the transfer request for their safety and family members’ safety.
+Victims have the right to contact the sending state’s interstate compact office regarding their concerns relating to the transfer request for their safety and family members’ safety.
 The victim notification authority in the sending state shall provide victims of the offender with information regarding how to respond and be heard if the victim chooses.

-(d) The sending state shall respond to the victim no later than 5 business days following receipt of victims’ comments, indicating how victims’ concerns will be addressed when transferring supervision of the offender.
+(d) The sending state shall respond to the victim no later than 5 business days following receipt of victim related concerns.

 Click terms below to reveal definitions used in this rule.